jklasa/slang/SPECIFICATION.md

 Right values can be any variable type and generally have no restrictions.
 These values only require that they can be read, which is true for all variables and literals.
 In the below instruction tables, right values are marked by `rv`.

-Most instructions require a specific number of arguments in a specific order, but some others allow for a variable number of arguments in groups (indicated by `(r/lv ...)`).
+Most instructions require a specific number of arguments in a specific order, but some others allow for a variable number of arguments in groups.
 Options here are to supply no arguments in this position, or supply arguments normally, but contained within single parenthesis.
 These instructions will use the arguments available, provided they are valid in type and quantity.

 The types of variables required within these groups depend on their use.
 In function headers and `get` instructions, these variables must all be left values.
+Such variadic groups are labeled `(lvar)`.
 In `run` and `ret` instructions, the variables are all read and must all be right values.
+These variadic groups are labeled `(rvar)`.

 Example:
 ```